google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Now before we go further, I want to try to be fair, when it comes to Abraham?
-For we must keep in mind that God had only showed him the land, that He had promised him.
-God did not specifically instruct Abraham, not to go down to the land of Egypt, like he did with Isaac.
-For I would like to give Abraham the benefit of the doubt, and state -- that I believe, that if God had done so; Abraham would have perhaps: listen, and obeyed the Lord, just like he had done many times before and after.
+Now, before we go further, I want to try to be fair when it comes to Abraham.
+We must keep in mind that God had only shown him the land that He had promised him.
+God did not specifically instruct Abraham not to go down to the land of Egypt as he did with Isaac.
+I want to give Abraham the benefit of the doubt and state that I believe that if God had done so, Abraham would have perhaps listened and obeyed the Lord, just like he had done many times before and after.

-But God knew, that Abraham survival instincts would take over.
-He knew that Abraham would probably head to a place, that would be better suited, to be able to provide for him and his family.
-Also keep in mind, that if Abraham didn't go down into the land of Egypt -- so many of the tests, and rewards, that the trip would later provide for him -- would not have taken place.
+But God knew that Abraham's survival instincts would take over.
+He knew that Abraham would probably head to a place that would be better suited to provide for him and his family.
+Also, keep in mind that if Abraham hadn't gone down into the land of Egypt, so many of the tests and rewards that the trip would later provide for him would not have taken place.

 Bible Study Online

 So that brings us to the question: "What will Isaac do in the face of this famine?"
-Will he base his decision, on him fully trusting God, when it comes to the survival of his family?
-Or will he base his decision, by placing his trust, in his natural survival instincts -- just like his father had done before him, a head to Egypt?
+Will he base his decision on fully trusting God when it comes to the survival of his family?
+Or will he base his decision on placing his trust in his natural survival instincts just like his father had done before him and head to Egypt?

 In the next Bible Study Online Article

-So not only do we see similarities between the events that had taken place between Isaac's and Abraham's dealings with the Philistines.
-But in the next article, we'll also take a look, at how Isaac tried to follow the same deceitful playbook -- when it came to his wife Rebekah?
-The same deceitful playbook, that his father Abraham had used, when it came to his wife Sarah, some 100 years before.
+Not only do we see similarities between the events that took place between Isaac's and Abraham's dealings with the Philistines, but also between the events that took place between Isaac's and Abraham's dealings with the Philistines.
+However, in the following article, we'll also examine how Isaac attempted to follow the same deceitful playbook when it came to his wife, Rebekah.
+The same deceitful playbook that his father, Abraham, had used when it came to his wife, Sarah, some 100 years before.

 May God blessings be upon you, and thank you for your support